 Adding, editing and changing labels for feedback items is way easier for new projects.

 Each feedback item should be treated with unique love and respect, so for now bulk editing is not supported.
 However, the split-screen list view allows you to read and work through the feedback faster than before.

 If you are just looking to bulk send feedback to integrations, you can select Automatically send feedback to “integration” to get all feedback automatically in the designated place.

 The notification system for new projects is based on each project rather than the entire account.
 You can enjoy more flexibility in what you get notified on.

 It’s just as easy to connect to the project management, CMS or code repository tools that you currently use.
 And we’ve onboarded new additions as well, say welcome to Microsoft Teams and Zapier (and the other 2,000 integrations made possible via Zapier) 🤗

 Plus, now you can set up multiple integrations within the same project, allowing customer feedback to be forwarded and shared swimmingly through the company.

 Here’s a comparison of available integrations for the legacy classic widget versus the new widget.

 Up your feedback game with the new widget

 We are improving our platform all the time by listening to your needs.
 The new projects and features are born out of your voices.
 And we hope this transition can happen smoothly.
-Legacy projects and the classic platform will fade out at the end of 2021.
+Legacy projects and the classic platform will fade out in early 2022.